-People who are admitted to the hospital are at risk of acquiring an infection there (see Problems Due to Hospitalization).
+People who are admitted to the hospital are at risk of acquiring an infection there.
 Such infections are called nosocomial infections.
-In the United States, about 5% to 10% of people who are hospitalized get a nosocomial infection, and about 90,000 of these people die each year.
+In the United States, about 4-5% of people who are hospitalized get a nosocomial infection, and about 75,000 of these people die each year.
+(See also Problems Due to Hospitalization Problems Due to Hospitalization Just being in the hospital can cause certain problems, particularly infections (called hospital-acquired infections).
+Other problems include Problems associated with extended bed rest, including... read more .)

 The risk of infection is higher for